Boemska/sas-hot-editor/README.md

 -----------
 #### Debug Mode

-One of the core features of H54S, aimed at both developers and SAS support teams, is the handling of te SAS Debug Mode.
+One of the core features of H54S, aimed at both developers and SAS support teams, is the handling of the SAS Debug Mode.
 Here, it is implemented using a toggle button labelled Debug, next to the Show Log button in the top right of the application window.
 When running in Debug Mode, applications continue to behave normally.
 However, the debug information for each request to the server is recorded against a list in the Adapter, and the Java and SAS execution logs for each call are retrieved using the Debug Data tab in the Log Window.

 ![debugmessage](https://cloud.githubusercontent.com/assets/11962123/12065802/b640a7ae-afd5-11e5-93d1-b6e19370167f.gif)